dward2/Python_Introduction/GUIs/guis_in_python.md

     root.title("PID Simulator")
     ...
 ```
-The sub-function is indented to indicate it belongs in the `main_window`
+The sub-function is now part of the `main_window` scope.
-scope.

-Now, we connect this function to the button by using the `command` named
+Next, we connect this function to the button by using the `command` named
 parameter.
 ```python
     update_btn = ttk.Button(root, text="Update", command=update_cmd)